Logiqx/gps-guides/guidance/garmin/choice/README.md

 - GNSS chipset
   - [Multi-band](https://support.garmin.com/en-GB/?faq=9NWiPDU4gM0JWMfdWFol7A) compatibility
 - Watch size
-  - Several ranges come in 42 (S) / 47 / 51 (X) mm
+  - Several watch ranges come in 42 / 47 / 51 mm
 - Battery life
   - Bigger watches typically have longer battery life
 - Ruggedness
-  - fēnix > Forerunner > vívoactive
+  - e.g. fēnix > Forerunner > vívoactive
 - HR monitor
-  - Elevate 5 > Elevate 4
+  - Elevate 5 sensor (e.g. fēnix 7 pro) > Elevate 4 sensor (e.g. fēnix 7)
-- Buttons or touchscreen
+- Buttons and / or touchscreen
-  - Touchscreen not ideal when wet - vívoactive / Venu
+  - Touchscreens are not ideal when wet - e.g. vívoactive or Venu

 These differences might help your to choose a watch that is best suited to your own requirements and budget.